SheikhAahil/AC-AV-G/replit.md

 # Overview

-AAILAR PROD is a modern file management application built with React and Express.js that allows users to upload, organize, and preview files across different categories.
+AAILAR PROD is a modern file management application that allows users to upload, organize, and preview files across different categories.
 The application supports multiple file types including PDFs, images, and Excel files, with a focus on academic materials, relaxing content, and session recordings.
 Users can browse files by category, search through their collection, and preview files directly in the browser.

+The project now includes both a React-based version and a standalone HTML version for maximum flexibility:
+- React version: Full-featured SPA with modern development tools
+- Standalone HTML version: Single-file solution that runs independently in any browser

 # User Preferences